Moreholidays December Noodle Ring Day

 • Try adding different flavorings.

-• Tonight, enjoy hot cocoa with peppermint schnapps.
+• Then, tonight, enjoy hot cocoa with peppermint schnapps.

 • Have a taste test.
 Taste and compare cocoa and chocolate.